fahde-sorgho/project-manager-api/README.md

 # nodeApiProject
-A resp api student project with nodejs and angular
+A rest api student project with nodejs and angular

 # Installation
 - Installer NodeJs + Npm